samarh/samarh.github.io/_pages/about.md

 ### News

-07/2024: We organized the first joint [SICSS](https://sicss.io/2024/penn/) and [IC2S2](https://ic2s2-2024.org/) at Penn.
+07/2024: We organized the first-ever joint [SICSS](https://sicss.io/2024/penn/) and [IC2S2](https://ic2s2-2024.org/) at Penn.
 We hope you all enjoyed your time in Philadelphia!

 06/2024: We launched the [Media Bias Detector](https://mediabiasdetector.seas.upenn.edu/)!
 Read more about it [here](https://penntoday.upenn.edu/news/conversation-duncan-watts-and-csslab) and listen to us [talk](https://www.youtube.com/watch?v=9kybWo-2cSs) about the project.